 The reflectivity is(0.12/2.88)2=0.0017, the total reflectivity is 0.025+0.0017=2.67%

 Although the above methods can reduce reflection, they also have many disadvantages, ex: image fogging, can only be used in a specific wavelength range, complicated and expensive manufacturing process, low yield...etc.

 4. Moth Eye Surface Structure

 In 1967, Bernhard discovered the nocturnal moth whose eyes are composed of a collection of fine hexagons of about tens of μm.
-The surface of these hexagons also has fine irregularities with a diameter of about 100n to 200nm, and its evolution characteristics It can prevent the reflection of the eyes so that natural enemies or prey can not find themselves, and can efficiently gather the weaker light at night to see the surroundings clearly.
+The surface of these hexagons also has fine irregularities with a diameter of about 100n to 200nm, and its evolution characteristics can prevent the reflection of the eyes so that natural enemies or prey can't find themselves, and can efficiently gather the weaker light at night to see the surroundings clearly.

 5. Sub-wavelength structure

 Scientists have produced a similar structure based on the moth’s eye-a subwavelength structure.
-According to the effective medium theory (EMT), the structural refractive index is equivalent to a multilayer film with a graded refractive index, which can not only effectively reduce Reflectivity also solves the process problem between plating multilayer anti-reflective films and the selection restriction of anti-reflective film materials.
+According to the effective medium theory (EMT), the structural refractive index is equivalent to a multilayer film with a graded refractive index, which can not only effectively reduce reflectivity, but also solves the process problem between plating multilayer anti-reflective films and the selection restriction of anti-reflective film materials.

 Artificial sub-wavelength structure

 - When the period length of the shutter is much smaller than the wavelength of the incident light, only zero-order reflected light will be produced optically, and there will be no high-order diffracted light, and its optical properties can be regarded as a homogeneous film due to the equivalent medium theory.